wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/sca.rst

   Since Wazuh v3.10.0, although this section is missing, the Wazuh Agent will run scans for every policy (.yaml or .yml files) present in their ruleset folder.

 .. warning::
-  Since Wazuh v4.2.0, when using a relative path, it will be based on the Wazuh installation path.
+  Since Wazuh v4.2.0, when a policy is defined by a relative path, this path is relative to the Wazuh installation directory.
+If the policy is located outside the installation directory a full path can be used.

 Example